apnadkarni/blt/doc/background.rst

       represent the locations in the reference window.
 For example "top left" is the upper left corner of the reference window.

-    *number number*
+    *x*  *y*
-      The position is a list of 2 numbers. *Number* is a real number from 0 to 1.
-The number represent relative x and y positions in the reference window.
+      The position is a list of 2 numbers. *X* and *y* are real numbers ranging from 0 to 1.
+They represent relative x and y coordinates in the reference window.
 For example "0 0" is the upper left corner of the reference window.

-  **-height** *number*
+  **-height** *numPixels*
     Specifies the height of the gradient ellipse.
-This is the color when the gradient value is 1.
+FIXME This is the color when the gradient value is 1.
 This option can be overridden by the **-palette** option.
 The default is "grey90".